timoheimonen/amiga-stunt-car-racer-060-performance-patch/README.md

 replace an existing output.
 The original disk is never overwritten.
 `python3 patch.py --version` prints the package version.

-Boot the patched disk in DF0 using the [FS-UAE settings](FS-UAE.md).
+Boot the patched disk in DF0.

 ## Track Editor (Beta)